 H Street’s nightlife scene attracts DC’s hipster crowd with live music and late night noshes.
 For the musically inclined, start with the Rock & Roll Hotel, which hosts live bands and DJ dance parties with some pretty delicious bar food thrown in for good measure.
 There’s no jacket and tie required at the tongue in cheek H Street Country Club, which hosts patrons who want to play mini golf, skee ball and shuffleboard while dining on Mexican food.
-And U Street institution Ben’s Chili Bowl knew what it was doing when it opened an outpost on H Street (as well as Caribbean and Southern food with a rooftop view one level up at Ben's Upstairs).
+And U Street institution Ben’s Chili Bowl knew what it was doing when it opened an outpost on H Street.
 The hot dog-and-chili haven attracts a post-party crowd.

 Eat Where Chef Carlos Delgado Eats

 When China Chilcano’s Carlos Delgado isn’t rustling up dishes from his native Peru, he’s hitting up H Street NE for amazing eats.
 Stoke your appetite during this Chefs Dish DC foodie adventure as Delgado devours smoky blue cheese mussels at Granville Moore's, delights in the brined-to-perfection brisket at Sally's Middle Name and snacks on steamed buns at Maketto.Check out our guides to all the best places to eat in DC's happening 'hoods.